 Common Concerns and FAQs Following an Arrest in Everett, Washington

 Defense lawyers understand what’s at stake, so we know how frightened and distressed our clients can feel.
 We try to reduce some of this stress by striving to dedicate our time to answer your questions and concerns because often, the imagined consequences are far worse than the realistic consequences!

 Our legal team has assembled an overview of some common concerns that we discuss at The Law Offices of Kevin Trombold, LLC.

 What Are the Different Washington Crime Classifications?

 A majority of people are familiar with the two basic crime classifications: misdemeanors and felonies.
-But Washington also has two misdemeanor sub-classifications and four felony sub-classifications, along with 15 different “seriousness” level designations.
+However, Washington has two misdemeanor sub-classifications, four felony sub-classifications, and with 15 different types of “seriousness” level designations.